Introduction: 2-D Puzzle Solver

 Step 3: Learning Concepts

-We wrote our program in python, which was challenge for us because we had never programmed in python before.
+We wrote our program in python, which was challenging for us because we had never programmed in python before.
 If you don't already understand the following concepts required for the solver, please look up online tutorials:

 We recommend looking at Stack Overflow for additional help if needed.

-If you would like to see our process, feel free to observe the progression of versions on our GitHub.
+In our poster, we covered how the code works.
+Additionally, if you would like to see our process, feel free to observe the progression of versions on our GitHub.

 for most recent code go to files: